 - Impulsive behavior

 - Impaired brain or cognitive functioning

-If you are concerned that you or someone you know is struggling with ecstasy use or withdrawal, call our 24/7 helpline at (800) 662-HELP (4357) to speak to a treatment support specialist about rehab or detox options.
+If you are concerned that you or someone you know is struggling with ecstasy use or withdrawal, call our 24/7 helpline at 800-681-1058 (Who Answers?) to speak to a treatment support specialist about rehab or detox options.